What is Yosprala and how is it used?

 Animal Toxicology And/Or Pharmacology

 The acute oral 50% lethal dose in rats is about 1.5 g/kg and in mice 1.1 g/kg.
 Renal papillary necrosis and decreased urinary concentrating ability occur in rodents chronically administered high doses.
 Dose-dependent gastric mucosal injury occurs in rats and humans.
-Mammals may develop aspirin toxicosis associated with GI symptoms, circulatory effects, and central nervous system depression [see OVERDOSAGE].
+Mammals may develop aspirin toxicosis associated with GI symptoms, circulatory effects, and central nervous system depression [see OVERDOSE].

 Reproductive Toxicology Studies